Frequently Asked Questions for Roz Wound Up Classes

 Operating Systems: Please use the latest two versions of Windows or Mac.

 Note: Roz Wound Up Classes are presented on the Ruzuku teaching platform, which allows me to offer features I feel enhance the classroom and learning experience, including live webinars (in some classes).
 To participate in Ruzuku video webinars, which use WebRTC technology, browsers functioning with operating systems that support WebRTC should be used.
-The iPhone iOS does not currently support WebRTC technology.
+The iPhone and iPad iOS does not currently support WebRTC technology.
+You will not be able to watch webinars live on either the iPhone or iPad, but you will be able to view the recorded webinar on either of those devices.
+All classroom videos work on either of those devices.

 Why do some of your classes have very specific materials lists?